Getting started

 - Enable intelligent caching based on your comfort level

-- Choose between Auto mode (AI-driven) or Manual mode (full control)
+- Choose between Auto mode (ML-driven) or Manual mode (full control)

 - Realize performance improvements and cost savings